tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 ```

 It was quite similar to the one used to generate the self-signed certificate.
 As a matter of fact, the only differences were:
-* `-x509` flag, which prevented the command from self-signing the certificate.
+* The `-x509` flag, which prevented the command from self-signing the certificate.
 * The `-addtext` flag coupled with the "subjectAltName" field.
-We used them to add additional **domains** for our website, thus establishing that www.l11g04.com, www.l11g04-A.com and www.l11g04-B.com were valid hostnames.
+This attached the Subject Alternative Name (**SAN**) extension to our certificate, which allowed us to define additional **domains** for our website.

 After running it, two new files were created: the CSR ("server.csr") and the corresponding private key ("server.key").